 Do your days have a regular pattern, or is life more chaotic?
 Is there a moment each day that makes you whole body relax, or inspires contentment?
 What are you doing in that moment?
 Who’s there with you?

-Journal prompts for discovering yourself: who exactly are you?
+Discovering yourself: who exactly are you?

 No matter how old we are, or what stage of life we’re at, we’re always growing and changing as humans (especially if we face life with a growth mindset!).